zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

 ## Objective

-DNS delegations from a parent to a child are secured with DNSSEC by publishing one or several Delgation Signer (DS) records in the parent zone, along with the NS records for the delegation.
+DNS delegations from a parent to a child are secured with DNSSEC by publishing one or several Delegation Signer (DS) records in the parent zone, along with the NS records for the delegation.

 For the secure delegation to work, at least one DS record must match a